-Besides translation services, I also offer both online (via Zoom) and face-to-face language tutoring/mentoring (for those based in Singapore).
+Besides translation services, I also offer both online (via Zoom) and face-to-face language tutoring/consultation (for those based in Singapore).

 About me.
 I have a BA in Linguistics and a couple of years’ experience teaching languages to both children and adults.
 I taught English (P3 – S4, IP and Mainstream) at one of the leading enrichment centres in Singapore.
 I started learning Korean in Jan 2008 and passed TOPIK Level 4 (high intermediate) in Oct 2009.
 I passed TOPIK Level 6 (highest) in 2013, and have renewed the certification in 2015, 2018.
 I have experience working in Korean-speaking environments in both Singapore and Korea.